 Small-Town America paints a rich panorama of the lives and livelihoods of people who reside in small communities, finding that, for many people, living in a small town is an important part of self-identity.

 Robert Wuthnow is the Gerhard R. Andlinger '52 Professor of Social Sciences at Princeton University.
-His books include Red State Religion: Faith and Politics in America's Heartland and Remaking the Heartland: Middle America since the 1950s (both Princeton).
+His books include Rough Country: How Texas Became America’s Most Powerful Bible-Belt State, Red State Religion: Faith and Politics in America's Heartland and Remaking the Heartland: Middle America since the 1950s (all Princeton).

 "Small-Town America is full of surprising findings. . . .
 [A]cutely aware of the fragility of small towns, Wuthnow believes they have a viable future."--Glenn C. Altschuler, Minneapolis Star Tribune